libgdx/gdx-liftoff/README.md

 If you would like to contribute to the project, you might find the [architecture document](Architecture.md) helpful.

+When submitting a pull request, please format the application with the `ktlintFormat` Gradle task.

 ## Credits

 The project was forked from the [`czyzby/gdx-setup`](https://github.com/czyzby/gdx-setup) repository.